ig-emediplan/specification/chmed16r/README.md

 This document is the content and layout specification for the electronic document, a string/text file containing a header such as "CHMED16R1" and the (compressed, encoded) medication plan as a JSON object in UTF-8 (see [ChTransmissionFormat](../chtransmissionformat/README.md)).

 This allows IT systems to store and transmit electronic medication plans as simple strings or text files in UTF-8.
 It also makes it possible to transmit the medication in a print-based form by using 2D barcodes.
 Therefore, the medication plan is readable by users and systems alike.
 This is necessary to guarantee a simple handling.

+### Revisions

+The object model contains an attribute `rev` (short for revision) on the root level (medication object).
+It designates which revision of this specification is used.
+Revisions allow to introduce changes to the specification with no direct impact to existing implementations.

+For this to work, the following guideline for implementers is important:

+> [!IMPORTANT]
+> Parsers MUST ignore unknown fields and not fail if any are encountered.
+> Serializers SHOULD NOT include unknown fields.

+A new revision must be able to be parsed by a parser only supporting an older revision.
+In other words, a document of a certain revision must be valid if validated against each prior revision (and the assigned revision itself).

+This means a new revision can

+- Add a new field (whether as required or optional)
+- Remove an optional field
+- Narrow the cardinality of a field, e.g. make a field required which was optional previously
+- Narrow the type of a field, e.g. change a string to a URL

+On the other hand, it cannot

+- Remove a required field
+- Relax the cardinality, e.g. make a required field optional
+- Change the type of a field to either a broader version or an incompatible one (e.g. change a URL to a string or a string to an integer)

 ## CHMED16R eMedication object